 The striatum receives stimulating afferent nerve pathways (mediated by glutamate) from the cortex and more inhibiting ones (mediated by dopamine) from the substantia nigra.
 The efferent nerve pathways of the striatum have an inhibiting effect on pallidum and substantia nigra, transmitted by GABA.

-Function: Enhances motor skills, “antagonist” of the striatum.
+Function: Enhances motor skills, ‘antagonist’ of the striatum.

-Function: Inhibiting effect on motor skills
+Function: Exerts inhibiting effect on motor skills

-The basal ganglia are in contact with cerebral cortex via functional loops.
-This means that information from specific areas of the cortex are interconnected in with the corresponding parts of the basal ganglia and have a backward effect on them through outgoing efferent nerve pathways.
+The basal ganglia are in contact with the cerebral cortex via functional loops.
+This means that information from specific areas of the cortex are interconnected with the corresponding parts of the basal ganglia and have a backward effect on them through outgoing efferent nerve pathways.

 Cerebral Cortex and Motor Control